Abbreviations & Definitions

 • High-performing schools: Tier 2 status unlocks examining authority and other privileges not available under current rules

-• Students: Schools are incentivized to actually improve outcomes, not just pass inspections
+• Students: Schools are incentivized to improve outcomes, not just pass inspections

 • FAA: Real-time data replaces resource-intensive on-site audits; closes ICAO differences